 Tip # 5: Take Notes

 Take notes at every campus visit.
-Write down details about anything and everything that matters to you—what you saw, what you heard, what you thought at the time and how you felt about something.
-After all your visits are done and you are comparing notes, these are the things that will help you when you are assessing the different colleges.
+Write down details about anything and everything that matters to you.
+What you saw, what you heard, what you thought at the time and how you felt about something.
+After all your visits are done, compare notes.
+These are the things that will help you when you are assessing the different colleges.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!